Full CV Abbreviated CV Annual Report Current Publications (.pdf)

 University of Connecticut-Storrs

 I offered mini-courses in Scientific Ethics and Communication and Ecosystems and Biogeochemistry at the University of Connecticut-Storrs during 2005-2010.
 During the fall semester of 2011, I returned to the University of Connecticut-Storrs as a Distinguished Visiting Research Professor in the Department of Ecology and Evolutionary Biology to give a seminar course with colleagues on 'Nature, Science and Society'.
-As of 1 July 2012, I became the Special Advisor to the UCONN President on Environmental Affairs and Distinguished Research Professor for a 3-year term.
+As of 1 July 2012, I became the Special Advisor to the UCONN President on Environmental Affairs and Distinguished Research Professor.
+I am in residence at UCONN-Storrs during the Fall semester.

 University of Uppsala, Sweden